tildearrow/furnace/doc/1-intro/faq.md

 nope:

 - in order to test any iOS app on an actual device, the developer must pay a hefty 99 USD per year to just enroll for Apple Developer Program.
-Furnace is free and non-profit,
+Furnace is free and non-profit.
 - developing for iOS requires an Apple computer and an Apple device for testing.
 - even if an alternate store were used, you would still need a method to sideload an app to your device. jailbreaking an iOS device isn't an easy task.